-After graduating with a Bachelors of Technology in Application Software Development from Morrisville State College, I responded to a job posting for a Database Manager position and the job description mentioned SQL Server and a word I never heard before, FileMaker.
+After graduating with a Bachelor of Technology degree in Application Software Development from Morrisville State College, I responded to a job posting for a Database Manager position and the job description mentioned SQL Server and a word I never heard before, FileMaker.
 I always rise to the occasion so I figured I could learn another database programming language relatively easily.
 During the interview, I repeatedly referred to FileMaker as “FilmMaker.”
 Fortunately, Sessions College of Professional Design took a chance on me and within a week I was introduced to their multi-file spider web of a system!
 Unlike traditional database programs, I found FileMaker Pro easy to use and I loved how quickly I could develop solutions.

 I enjoy teamwork – the thrill of brainstorming new/different ideas with my peers and working on different projects together.
 In an effort to pursue that, I joined The Support Group as a Developer and worked my up to Systems Engineer from there.

 I was intimidated when I entered the technology field.
 I felt like a misfit because I didn’t look or talk like my peers.
 And then one of my very wise professors told me that was exactly why he thought I would succeed in the field.
 Sometimes a fresh/different perspective is needed to find solutions.
 It’s not always easy for users to express what they want to techies.
 I seem to have the unique ability to actively listen to clients and translate their needs into technical solutions.
 His advice encouraged me to persevere and now that’s what I do every day.

 One of the many features I appreciate about the FileMaker platform is that it allows developers to be creative within a space that is usually black and white (zeros and ones).
 I approach each project with a blank canvas and my FileMaker Pro knowledge and experience are my paint.